boundedinfinity/eiab/mkdocs/docs/guide/control-node.md

 - Generate the ssh keypair with the `There and back again!` as the passphrase
 - Import the remote host finger prints from all the nodes in the architecture

+!!! note
+    To properly enable the SSH agent functionality, log out of the control node and log back in.

 Then you'll need to add your generated key to the cache:

 ```bash